-- Follow the directions for each category, reading a total of 10 stories (still less pages than a novel!). - Links for reading these stories online have been provided. - Consider how the characteristics of each genre connects with the your chosen stories.
+- Follow the directions for each category, reading a total of 10 stories (still less pages than a novel!). - Links for reading these stories online have been provided. - If the link is broken, try copying and pasting the link into your browser.
+If this still does not work, Google it.
+These are very common stories and usually easy to locate. - Consider how the characteristics of each literary period connects with your chosen stories.